Find out why we’re excited about Community Hub Partnerships and how you can become one here.

 Manly Legal Advice Service

-This is a first-come-first-served walk-in service ie. no appointment necessary
+This is a walk-in service ie. first-come-first-served and no appointment necessary

 Manly Business ChamberThe Manly Business Chamber is one of the strongest in New South Wales, providing a platform to help members prosper and succeed through a productive working partnership with all levels of Government and other community organisations.
 The Chamber acts as the collective voice of businesses and seeks the involvement and participation of a cross-section representative to: